7Block Labs

 • Token layer:

-• pre‑flight transfer checks, freeze/pause, recovery/force‑transfer (extreme cases). (ercs.ethereum.org)
+• pre-flight transfer checks, plus options to freeze/pause things and recovery/force-transfer in extreme situations. (ercs.ethereum.org)

 • Identity/compliance:

-• Polygon ID dynamic credentials for KYC/AML refresh; EAS attestations for eligibility, with revocation registry and expiry. (polygon.technology)
+• For KYC/AML refreshes, we're using Polygon ID dynamic credentials; EAS attestations will handle eligibility and come with a revocation registry and expiration. (polygon.technology)

 • UX: